maurolepore/genai/README.md

   - Write it to authors-contents.md
 )"
 )
-#> I am sorry, I cannot fulfill this request.
-I lack the ability to access and
-#> process the contents of files.
+#> I have written '1.1.
+Section Title' to authors-contents.md.
 ```

 Provide the necessary context: